-By far the best reason to come to Bangka Belitung is the island hopping boat tour in northwest Belitung.
+There are lots of great things to do in Belitung, but by far the best is the island hopping boat tour in northwest Belitung.

 You’ll see perfect white sand beaches, turquoise water, rocky granite islands, underwater coral reefs, and even a Dutch lighthouse from the 1800s.

-Do not leave Belitung without doing a couple boat tours!
+Do not leave Bangka Belitung without doing a couple boat tours!

 • Tanjung Tinggi Beach